Skip to content

 nf-core launch

-nf-core launch nf-core/<workflow>
+nf-core launch nf-core/<pipeline>

 The launch tool will save your parameter variables as a .json file called nf-params.json.
 It will also suggest an execution command that includes the -params-file flag and your new nf-params.json file.
-The command line wizard will finish by asking if you want to launch the workflow.
+The command line wizard will finish by asking if you want to launch the pipeline.
 Any profiles or options that were set using the wizard will be included in your run command.

 You can also use the launch command directly from the nf-core launch website.
-In this case, you can configure your workflow using the wizard and then copy the outputs to your terminal or use the run id generated by the wizard.
+In this case, you can configure your pipeline using the wizard and then copy the outputs to your terminal or use the run id generated by the wizard.
 You will need to be connected to the internet to use the run id.

 nf-core launch --id <run_id>